roya0045/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

   A data-defined offset can be defined;
 * **Line pattern fill**: fills the polygon with a hatching pattern of :ref:`line symbol layer <vector_line_symbols>`.
-You can set a rotation, the spacing between lines and an offset from the feature boundary;
+You can set a rotation, the spacing between lines and an offset from the feature boundary.
+  The rendering of the features can also be modified with the Aligment setting.
+  This allows the rendering to to be independent per feature, the default behaviour, or unified based on the whole map extent.;
 * **Point pattern fill**: fills the polygon with a hatching pattern of :ref:`marker symbol layer <vector_marker_symbols>`.
 You can set the distance and a displacement between rows of markers, and an offset from the feature boundary.
-Clipping options of the pattern can also be set.
+As with the Line pattern fill, the alignment parameter is also available.
+Additionnally clipping options of the pattern can also be set.
-  The existing modes are:
+  The existing clipping modes are:

   * Clip to shape: Will clip the symbols to prevent them from extending beyond the edge of the shape.